Authors Coalition Survey

 ASMP Uses ACA Funds to Benefit the Industry

 The Authors Coalition of America (ACA), is an association of organizations representing independent authors including illustrators, photographers, songwriters, text writers and visual artists.
+ASMP became a member of the ACA in 2004.
 The main role of the ACA is to distribute money collected for copying non-title-specific works abroad, primarily in Scandinavia and Europe.
 Non-title-specific works are those that cannot be identified individually or by copyright owner.

 The money collected on behalf of unidentifiable American artists is distributed to ACA member organizations on the basis of an established formula that considers the number of published authors each association represents.
 The funds distributed to the ACA’s member organizations are designated for use solely in industry education and advocacy.
 These funds cannot be used for general operating expenses.